 Teaching portfolios and peer review iv.
 Individual performance management goals, Appointments and Promotions Procedures that pertain to teaching shall be included in the assessment of quality teaching

-The Centre for Academic Development/Quality Assurance Unit shall have an advisory and supportive role in the improvement of teaching, for example, through implementation of the induction courses for academic staff, ongoing professional development programmes, Teaching Improvement Grants and Teaching Excellence Awards.
+The Quality Assurance Unit shall have an advisory and supportive role in the improvement of teaching, for example, through implementation of the induction courses for academic staff, ongoing professional development programmes, Teaching Improvement Grants and Teaching Excellence Awards.

-Assessment level of student engagement in the teaching and learning experience.
+Assessment of students engagement in the teaching and learning experience.

 Quality in Student Assessment: Internal Moderation Quality assurance mechanism for determining quality of student assessments, both continuous and final shall be developed.
 In the absence of external examiners, departments shall develop systems that are coherent with the QA framework approved by Academic Board.
 These shall include a minimum of internal moderation procedures that ensure validity of student assessment and reliability of marking.

-Quality in support services Assessment of quality in the academic support services provided to Faculties/Schools/Institutes and departments including record keeping and attention to process as it relates to academic excellence; shall be included in the framework for quality assurance.
+Quality in support services Assessment of quality in the academic support services provided to Schools,units and departments including record keeping and attention to process as it relates to academic excellence; shall be included in the framework for quality assurance.

-Quality of resources and facilities Assessment of quality of resources and facilities shall include measures of the availability and appropriateness of lecture rooms, library, book banks, ICTs, laboratory or practical facilities and equipment, etc
+Quality of resources and facilities: Assessment of quality of resources and facilities shall include measures of the availability and appropriateness of lecture rooms, library, book banks, ICTs, laboratory or practical facilities and equipment, etc

-Quality of research In order for MUK to keep an outstanding international reputation in research, it must be committed to maintaining and expanding its research capacity to achieve research and research training of international distinction.
-Quality of research shall include for the following:
+Quality of research: In order for Gambia College to keep an outstanding international reputation in research, it must be committed to maintaining and expanding its research capacity to achieve research and research training of international distinction.
+Quality of research shall include the following:

-Assessment of capacity to perform research at the individual and School/School/Institute level.
+Assessment of capacity to perform research at the individual and School level.
 Assessment of the research relevance to the discipline, Gambia College, locally and globally.